How can I boost my immune system?

 I was wondering what I personally can do (habits, diets, activities) to strengthen my immune system?
 Thank you!

-This is a great question — with a slightly complex answer.
-Researchers and public health professionals have yet to find direct and conclusive scientific evidence linking certain lifestyle habits to "boosts" in the immune system.
-However, researchers have a pretty good idea about how immune cells lose their protective effects (more on that later).
-Here's what you should know: Consensus is that practicing healthy lifestyle habits, such as eating a varied and balanced diet, managing stress, and exercising regularly, are your best bet for keeping your immune system in tip top shape and functioning optimally!
+This is a great question, with a slightly complex answer.
+Researchers and public health professionals have yet to find direct and conclusive scientific evidence linking certain lifestyle habits to strengthen the immune system.
+However, researchers do have a pretty good idea about how to protect your body, and thereby your immune system, from environmental harm (more on that later).
+With that in mind, adopting and maintaining healthy behaviors and routines — such as eating nutritious foods, getting enough sleep, and staying active — are your best bet for keeping your immune system functioning optimally.

-- Washing your hands thoroughly and often with soap and warm water, particularly before eating and after using the bathroom.
-This reduces the number of viruses and bacteria that can enter your body.
+- Wash your hands: Be diligent about washing your hands thoroughly and often with soap and warm water, particularly before eating and after using the bathroom.

 - Get at least seven to nine hours of quality sleep every night: Deep sleep stimulates the immune system, so it's ideal to try to get enough quality sleep.
 For more information on how to maximize your slumber, check out the Sleep category in the Go Ask Alice! archives.

 - Fit in some physical activity: Regular physical activity has been shown to improve cardiovascular health, decrease blood pressure, and help defend the body from disease and infection.
 It also helps with blood circulation, which makes it easier for the cells in the immune system to function efficiently.

 - Chow down on fruits and vegetables: Taking a daily multi-vitamin and other supplements may have their benefits, but experts recommend getting as many vitamins and minerals as possible through food.
 For more information on maintaining a nutritious diet, check out the Optimal Nutrition category in the Go Ask Alice!
 Nutrition & Physical Activity archives.